contanpe/PSCI/Theory Paper.md

 Why 2pi? h quantifies action over a full τ-cycle between 2 standing wave nodes.
 Each standing wave node has a spin with each cycle equal to π.
 Dividing by 2π scales this action to per-radian angular action, aligning with the lattice’s rotational symmetries.

 The lattice’s geometry permits only integer multiples of ℏ for angular momentum, preventing fractal fragmentation.
+From here we get angular frequency:

+Angular Frequency (ω): Tied to the Plenum’s τ-pulse rate (ω=2πν)

 #### The Speed of Light